REST vs GraphQL vs gRPC: Which API Style Should You Choose?

 REST remains the dominant API style for good reasons.
 Choose REST when:

 - Building a public API: REST is universally understood.
+REST can also reach Level 3 of the Richardson Maturity Model with HATEOAS links.
 Any developer, in any language, with any tooling can consume a REST API without learning a new query language.
 This is why GitHub v3, Stripe, Twilio, and virtually every major public API use REST.

 - Simple CRUD operations dominate: Creating, reading, updating, and deleting resources (users, orders, products, invoices) maps naturally to REST's resource model and HTTP methods.